S-Spiegl/CV/README.md

 # Additional community work

-*Manchester Access Programme:* immediately after finishing my PhD, rather than taking a break, I took part in an outreach programme designed to get students from widening participation backgrounds into the University of Manchester, providing one-on-one coaching.
+*Manchester Access Programme (2013)* immediately after finishing my PhD, rather than taking a break, I took part in an outreach programme designed to get students from widening participation backgrounds into the University of Manchester, providing one-on-one coaching.

-*Edge Lane Allotments, Manchester*<br>
+*Edge Lane Allotments, Manchester (2014-2015)*<br>
 Achievements: Built greenhouse and raised beds; clearance; implemented communal beds; helped organise events to bring more people into scheme.

 # Hobbies
+#### Gardening
+- It's not always a bad thing to take your work home with you...
+My gift to myself upon graduating Makers was 3m<sup>3</sup> of topsoil.
+#### Woodturning/woodwork/building things
+- I have my own lathe, and use it to make things like bowls, lamps, bottle-openers, rattles, vases, loose-change recepticles... anything as long as it's spherical/cylindrical.
+#### Music/performing
+- I play guitar and piano, and was in several bands during and after my time at uni, as well as performing solo.
+I was also in the University of Manchester German Society play three years in a row